-One of the most important things we’re trying to do with this website is identify the expenses involved with horse ownership so new horse owners know what to expect.
+One of the most important things we’re trying to do with this website is to identify the expenses involved with horse ownership so new horse owners know what to expect.
 I now know how much we’re spending on hay for our two horses during the summer months.
-Back on May 22nd of this year we secured a load of hay that will last until tomorrow, August 22.
+Back on May 22nd of this year, we secured a load of hay that will last until tomorrow, August 22.
 Here are the facts:

 Purchase date: 5/22/06

 Total cost with gas: $60